Talusan

-Talusan, officially the Municipality of Talusan (Lungsod sa Talusan; Chavacano: Municipalidad de Talusan; Bayan ng Talusan), is a 5th class municipality in the province of Zamboanga Sibugay, Philippines.
+Talusan, officially the Municipality of Talusan (Lungsod sa Talusan; Chavacano: Municipalidad de Talusan; Bayan ng Talusan), is a municipality in the province of Zamboanga Sibugay, Philippines.
 According to the 2020 census, it has a population of 27,873 people.

 It is the second least populous municipality in the province and the smallest in area.

 The municipality is located in the central part of Olutanga Island.